Documentation is necessary to establish both the presence of a disability and the need for accommodation.

 In order to accurately determine and provide the most appropriate accommodations and auxiliary services, the following documentation guidelines are recommended:

-- Documentation submitted must be current and include a description of any diagnostic tests or criteria used and the results of any standardized testing, explanations of functional limitations of the disability on learning or other major life activities and the degree to which it impacts the student.
+- Documentation submitted must be current (which is no more than five (5) years old) and include a description of any diagnostic tests or criteria used and the results of any standardized testing, explanations of functional limitations of the disability on learning or other major life activities and the degree to which it impacts the student.

 Recommendations for reasonable accommodations and services should be logically related to the student’s functional limitations and their specific condition.

-- Documentation of a specific disability does not translate directly into a specific accommodation or set of accommodations, instead reasonable accommodations are determined on a case-by-case and course-by-course basis and based upon a deliberative and collaborative process that is responsive to the unique experience of an individual and the unique course and/or program the student is enrolled.
+- Documentation of a specific disability does not translate directly into a specific accommodation or set of accommodations, instead reasonable accommodations are determined on a case-by-case and course-by-course basis and based upon a deliberative and collaborative process that is responsive to the unique experience of an individual and course or program they are enrolled in.

-- If after careful review, OSS has the right to request additional documentation when the need for reasonable accommodations are not supported or deny a requested accommodation when deemed unreasonable.
+- After careful review, OSS has the right to request additional documentation when the need for reasonable accommodations are not supported or deny a requested accommodation when deemed unreasonable.

 All documentation received by OSS is reviewed in date order of receipt.